-Family Storytimes begin the week of January 14.
-These storytimes are designed for children ages 5 and under with a caregiver.
-Storytimes are held in the Community Room and do not require registration.
+Family Storytimes begin the week of April 29.
+These storytimes are designed for children ages 5 and under with a caregiver, and do not require registration.
+Weekday sessions are held in the Community Room.
 Saturday sessions are in the Purple Room.

 - Mondays 10:00-10:30 AM in the Community Room